-PREP classes will assist in building required credits in order to enter one of the degree-completion programs.
+These classes will assist in building required credits in order to enter the major.
 The classes are designed for adult learners and scheduled either evenings or weekends.
 The classes offered are general education or general elective credits.
-Please contact the School of Professional Studies or admissions for the schedule of coming PREP classes.
+Please contact the School of Professional Studies or admissions for the schedule of coming classes.